Rental Property Siding or a Coat of Paint? (Part 2 of 2)

 On the one hand, improvements in manufacturing technology mean that there are more custom color choices available to siding consumers than ever before.
 On the other hand, if you are looking at this from the standpoint of attracting potential tenants and future buyers, you may need to opt for more traditional, "safe" colors than you might otherwise choose if you were going to live in the home.

-Like any other home improvement, renovation, or remodeling project, the ultimate answer is going to depend on you – your budget, your timetable, your plans for the home, and your skill level and comfort as a do-it-yourself independent landlord.
+Like any other home improvement, renovation, or remodeling project, the ultimate answer is going to depend on you–your budget, your timetable, your plans for the home, and your skill level and comfort as a do-it-yourself independent property owner.